Download the full dataset or access it via our packages.

 Also see our dedicated article describing the gmd package.

-Access via Python
+via Python

 from global_macro_data import gmd